 that a document is a copy of an original, the court may admit the document as evidence of the contents of the original even though the original is not produced.

-[Rule 36 inserted in Gazette 26 Mar 2004 p.
+[Rule 36 inserted: Gazette 26 Mar 2004 p.
 1060-1.]

 Notes

-1. This is a compilation of the Family Court Rules 1998 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 9 February 2007 of the Family Court Rules 1998 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table